Simewu/spec-reader/README.md

 # Web App for O-RAN Specification Reading

-This application is hosted at [simewu.github.io/spec-reader](https://simewu.github.io/spec-reader), and enables the browsing of the latest publicly-available O-RAN Alliance specifications converted into GitHub Markdown.
-Additionally, the links below enable browsing the specification documents without having to leave GitHub.
+This application is hosted at [simewu.github.io/spec-reader](https://simewu.github.io/spec-reader), and enables browsing of the latest publicly-available O-RAN Alliance specifications in Markdown.
+Additionally, the links below allow browsing the specification documents without having to leave GitHub.

-- Specifications last updated: `4/24/2025`
+- Specifications last updated: `5/12/2025`

 ## WG11: Security Work Group